rgdd/ctor/proposals/relay/proactive-bounce.md

-# Single-bounce relay design
+# Proactive-bounce relay design
-This document describes the single-bounce relay design proposal.
-The proposal is called "single-bounce" because only a single SFO is bounced from a relay at a time, instead of a buffer of SFOs as in some other possible designs.
+This document describes the proactive-bounce relay design proposal.
+The proposal is called "proactive-bounce" because each SFO is bounced to another relay _before_ being audited.

 We denote relays that can be used for CT-related tasks (as per our proposal) as CTRs.
 Tor Browser sends SFOs with